emersonmellado/nodebcjan6_2020/git.md

 > Git is a free and open source **distributed version control system** designed to handle everything from small to very large projects with speed and efficiency.

 * [Donwload and install Git](https://git-scm.com)
+* After install open a terminal:
+    - Mac: CMD + Space and type terminal, hit enter
+    - Windows: Hit the windows key and type 'git bash', hit enter
+    - Linux: Press Ctrl+Alt+T in Ubuntu, otherwise it may depend on your distro.
-* After install run the following command on your terminal
+* Run the following command on your terminal

 ```bash
 git --version